chhuang-one/sqxclib/doc/SqColumn.md

 ```

 Example 2: use query-only column to get length of value in a specified column.

-It will use SQL statement 'SELECT length(text), * FROM table' to store value in YourStruct.text_length.
+It will store result of special query 'SELECT length(text), * FROM table' to C structure's member (here is YourStruct.text_length).

 **Note**: Enable SQ_CONFIG_QUERY_ONLY_COLUMN in SqConfig.h if you want to use this feature.